-Dr. Ken Sanders work experiences span over 20 years and over that time period he has held positions such as middle school teacher, school counselor, school administrator, and faculty at the university level.
+Dr. Ken Sanders work experiences span 29 years and over that time period he has held positions such as middle school teacher, school counselor, school administrator, and faculty at the university level.
 Dr. Sanders earned his PhD in Counselor Education & Supervision and his EdS in Counselor Education - Play Therapy.
 He has held his certifications and his licenses (i.e., Certified School Counselor, Licensed Professional Counselor, and Registered Play Therapist) in the professional areas of counseling and teaching.
 As a Core Faculty member, he teaches in the School Counseling program which is aligned with his scholarly activities as he has published and presented about matters related to school counseling delivery services, career patterns of counselors, increasing high school graduation rates, etc.

 PhD, Auburn University